dorianHe/dorianhe.github.io/_posts/2018-3-8-Intro-to-Multidimensional-Scaling.md

 ---
 layout: post
 title: Classical Multidimensional Scaling
-card-image: /assets/images/rejection_sampling/overview.png
+card-image: /assets/images/mds/RecentVotes.png
-abstract: MDS example
+abstract: A method used to translate pairwise distances of n objects into n points in Cartesian space. (pic from <a href="https://en.wikipedia.org/wiki/Multidimensional_scaling" target="_blank">wiki</a>)
-category: machine learning
+category: Machine Learning
 ---

 This post is about an dimension reduction method I used in my master thesis.